metashade/metashade/README.md

 ### Conditional statements

-Metashade models `if` and `else` statements in the target C-like languages with Python's `with` statements, for example:
+Metashade models `if` and `else` statements of the target C-like languages with Python's `with` statements, for example:

 ```Python
     with sh.if_(sh.g_f4A.x):